adlarge/fixtures-documentation-bundle/README.md

 An action to reload your fixtures can also be configured.

 The goal of this bundle is to allow testers to be independent, they can see data and reload fixtures when they want to test again.

+## What does it do

+It will generate a json file with all the data to be used in a twig page to display fixtures to the end user.

+To add data to this json file you can process full manually, manually by passing the entity or full automatically.
+The main data to know of are : the type of the fixture (section title), the id of the fixture and the data of the fixture.

+It will display a page with a menu corresponding to the different sections (with links), and data tables regrouped by section.
+If you used links, it will display some columns with visible links to go directly to the linked object.

+When it encounter a property it can have 3 behaviors :

+* If it's a simple (scalar) property, it will display it (string, bool, int, etc)
+* If it's an array, it will display the total of elements in this array
+* If it's an object and it got a __toString public method, it will display the result of this method.
+  If this class is in your configuration of entities, it will add a link toward it.

 ## Installation

 This is installable via [Composer](https://getcomposer.org/) as